gainwell-ohio/spbm/docs/Cardio_Agents/angina_hypertension.md

     - Beta-blocker
     - Aldosterone antagonist and/or SGLT2 inhibitor as appropriate for renal function

-## Subsequent Authorization Criteria
+### Subsequent Authorization

-- Must provide documentation of patient's clinical response to treatment and ongoing safety monitoring

-## Subsequent Authorization Criteria
+Subsequent Authorization Criteria

 - Must provide documentation of patient's clinical response to treatment and ongoing safety monitoring